sankarkota555/poc-spring-security-SAML/README.md

 ```java
            private static final String ENTITY_ID = "urn:test:yourname:yourcity";
 ```
-2) I mentioned keymanager in below code, this is for only POC purpose, While integrating spring security saml in your apllication please don't put certificates in code.
-For importing you can use keytool command
+2) I mentioned keymanager in below code, this is for only POC purpose.
+In real time we usually installing certificates in server.
+While integrating spring security saml in your application please don't maintain certificates in your code you can use java keytool command for importing certificates.

 ```java
     @Bean